Thinking about joining Wealth Creator

 It teaches you about affiliate Marketing.
 I am new to this kind of training.
 My background is in social work; however, due to an accident, I have been off for years.
 Now I would like to pursue affiliate marketing, social work is not paying the bills.
 Does anyone know about the affiliate program also I would like to mention again I am inexperienced and have basic computer skills.
 Thank you in advance!

 I am not in a rush, I am a stay at home mom.
 I have the time.
-I need to do something I just need to ensure what I invest in is something that is doable and not a scam.
+I need to do something I just needed to ensure what I invest in is something that is doable and not a scam.

 I know you are new, but what is your overall plan in terms of affiliate marketing?
 Are you thinking about starting a YT channel and promote affiliates there, start a blog, run an IG or FB group?
 What niche would you plan on being in?